 - Video Tutorial on How to Upload Files to RingCentral (FREE – see below)

 And lastly, I’ve also included a short tutorial video showing how to take these audio files (or the one you create yourself) and upload them to a service like RingCentral.

 By following these steps, you won’t even have to pick up the phone.
 With a few clicks, you can have a world-class voicemail recording up and fielding your calls in a matter of seconds.

 Can you succeed without this?
 Of course, you can!
 There’s nothing wrong with writing, recording, and perfecting your own message (just like I did).
 But if you’re looking for a faster solution and you’d rather implement the work I’ve already done, feel free to check it out!

-Note: When you sign up as a REtipster Email Subscriber, I’ll send you an instant $20 off “Discount Code” for this item, and if you enroll in the Land Investing Masterclass, you’ll get access to this item for FREE.
-There’s no pressure of course – just want to make sure you’re aware.
+Note: When you sign up as an REtipster email subscriber, I’ll send you an instant $20 off “Discount Code” for this item, and if you enroll in the Land Investing Masterclass, you’ll get access to this item for FREE.
+There’s no pressure, of course—I just want to make sure you’re aware.